ercanbeyen/employee-management-system/README.md

 ### Requirements

-- Email address of the employee should be unique.
+- Each employee must have an unique email address.
+- While creating an employee, you must fill employee's department, job title, salary and address.
-- While creating an employee, you may assign one of the existing department and job title in the database.
+- While creating an employee, you may select one of the existing department and job title in the database.
 - The amount value of the payment should not be negative.
-- The payment includes salary, incentive and bonus payments.
+- The payment types are salary, incentive and bonus.
 - In order for a ticket to be opened, someone registered in the system must be a requester.
 - The tickets in the system can be commented on and the employees who comment must be registered in the system.